byuistats/DS250-Cannon/content/Slides/Introduction/day01/_index.md

 1. Make a plan to get help this semester.
 If you need a friend in class, how will you contact each other?
 Some ideas: Slack, I-Learn, emails, etc.
 1. If you were independently wealthy, what would you be doing right now?
 Would you change majors?
 1. Why are you here?

+## Problem Solve

+Now that you're in groups, put your heads together and tell me how you might go about fixing my motorcycle:

 <br>